-1 The Federal Assembly meets in Bern.

-2 It may by simple federal decree decide by way of exception to meet at a different location.
+- The Federal Assembly meets in Bern. - It may by simple federal decree decide by way of exception to meet at a different location. - If it is not possible to convene in Bern, the Conference for Coordination may decide that the Federal Assembly shall meet at a different location.